 In the event of a large number of bids, we will carry out an initial sift based on the statement in section 2.1 of the application.

-The terms for funding awards are set out in a grant agreement.
+The terms for funding awards will be set out in a grant agreement.

-If your application is successful we will send you a signed hard copy of the agreement at the end of the selection process.
+If your application is successful, we will send you a copy of the agreement at the end of the selection process.
 You will need to read, check, sign and return this agreement to secure the funding.

 The grant agreement will set out an agreed schedule for invoicing and payment.